hyperledger/web3j/docs/source/transactions.rst

 #.
 Identify the next available :ref:`nonce <nonce>` for the sender account
 #.
 Create the RawTransaction object
 #.
-Encode the RawTransaction object
+Encode the RawTransaction object using :doc:`rlp` encoding
 #.
 Sign the RawTransaction object
 #.
 Send the RawTransaction object to a node for processing